mvaishnav-Sahyadri-ECE/samsung-riscv/README.md

 This internship program focuses on RISC-V architecture using the VSDSquadron Mini platform.
 It leverages open-source tools to provide students with hands-on experience in VLSI SoC design and RISC-V development.

-This program offers an opportunity to gain practical knowledge and industry insights in RISC-V
+This program offers an opportunity to gain practical knowledge and industry insights in RISC-V. This program is guided by Mr. Kunal Ghosh, Co-Founder of VSD.

 ![351267939-0f0091ae-8a07-4903-ac24-8c1342084913](https://github.com/user-attachments/assets/3f1a1487-39f5-4a6e-934b-ac096a627db0)